chef-boneyard/nopcommerce/README.md

 * Windows Server 2012
 * Windows Server 2012 R2

-Windows Server 2008 and 2008 R2 may work, but I have not yet tested them.
+Windows Server 2008 and 2008 R2, as tested on ec2, do not appear to be working.

 Cookbooks
 ---------